 Find windows 10 product key using cmd

-Using simple command line you can find your Windows 10 product key.
+Using a simple command line you can find your Windows 10 product key.

 wmic path softwarelicensingservice get OA3xOriginalProductKey

-If you prefer Windows Powershell, Right click on start menu select Powershell (admin)
+If you prefer Windows Powershell, Right click on the start menu select Powershell (admin)

 Then run the following command line.